Published: 2 June 2018

 Whenever world class education systems are highlighted, Singapore is always vaunted as a leading light internationally.
 Their system reliably produces students with good discipline, a ferocious work ethic and good grades.
 But what if these measurements have been useful, but one dimensional?
 Especially now the world and the workplace have changed?

 What if the glorification of the academic individual only goes so far, and actually service to your community or nation is more useful?

 We wanted to know more about the Singaporean education system: how it hasn’t yielded to complacency, and is now adapting to the modern world.
-So we traveled there and met with the director of Singapore Management University, Dr Lim Lai Cheng.
+So we travelled there and met with the director of SMU Academy, Singapore Management University, Dr Lim Lai Cheng.

 Singapore is producing A+ students.
 Everything is going in the right direction.
 The world is looking at the Singaporean education system saying ‘this is an absolute blueprint for the future’, and collectively it has the insight and reflection to say, ‘hang on, we’re not doing this as well as we could be doing it’.
 There’s more to life than an A+ grade.
 We asked Dr Lim when that ‘penny drop’ moment occurred.

 “I need to pull you back a bit first, that we do not churn out just A+ students,” Dr Lim told Renegade Inc. “This is a fairly stratified society.
 We’ve got very strong performers.
 We also have weaker students, weaker in the context of the academics.
 I would say different people have different strengths.

 “The other thing is that it is not a sudden change of direction.
 Singapore has, since its independence in 1965, tried its best to build a system.
 And we’ve built a system from a lot of systems engineers.
 I will say that we’ve evolved, and as we’ve become a more sophisticated or more established economy, we started looking inwards.
 When political turmoil happened around us, and it affected the stability of the population within Singapore, that’s when we started thinking through some of these policies.”